St. Peter's Church, Jaffa: Architecture

 With its tall, brick façade and towering bell tower, St. Peter's Church is the single largest and most distinctive building in Old Jaffa.
 The interior of the church is reminiscent of cathedrals in Europe, with a high vaulted ceiling, stained glass, and marble walls.
 The stained glass was manufactured in Munich by renowned artist Franz Xaver Zettler.
 The four panels in the interior of the church depict episodes from the life of St. Peter, including the miraculous catch of fishes, the giving of the keys, the transfiguration of Jesus on Mount Tabor and the washing of the feet at the Last Supper.
 With the exception of depictions of Tabitha, Francis of Assisi, and the Immaculate Conception, all of the other windows in the church depict Spanish saints, which is unsurprising since the present building was erected by the Spanish Empire.
 Also of note is the pulpit which is carved in the shape of a lifelike tree.

 St. Peter's Church also contains thirteenth century remnants of St. Louis' citadel located outside and to the right of the sacristy.
 The remnants include two whole rooms which are circular in shape, have low ceilings and fire embrasures.
 It is in these rooms that Napoleon is said to have lived while he was at St. Peter's in 1799 during the French campaign in Egypt and Syria.

+The monastery

+The outer walls of the monastery are of a light colour and without decor.
+It is divided into two parts.
+The eastern section is built around a courtyard, to whose south is the wall of the church; to its west are rooms.
+On the western and southern side there is an arcade.
+In the middle of the courtyard there is a statue of Louis IX.
+There is a large round tower, a remnant of the ancient citadel is the north western corner of the courtyard, in its basement is a stone capella.
+There are narrow stairs that lead up from the basement to the monastery's library in which there are mostly written works as well as books in Polish.

+The western side of the monastery is higher, and there reside the monks.
+In that section there is also the kitchen and the repractory.
+There are also prayer rooms.
+From the upper floor of this building there are views of the mediterranean sea as well as to Andromeda's rock.
+The entire structure was renovated in the 2000s, today there are 4 monks who live in the building, 2 Poles, an englishman and a Chilean.